saadeghi/daisyui/src/docs/src/routes/blog/(posts)/daisyui-vs-tailwindui/+page.md

 </button>
 ```

-Basically Tailwind UI is a set of HTML templates that you can copy and paste into your project while daiyUI is a plug-in which adds super powers to Tailwind CSS.
+Basically Tailwind UI is a set of HTML templates that you can copy and paste into your project while daisyUI is a plug-in which adds super powers to Tailwind CSS.

 ## Pricing and costs